Table of content

 Besides non-functional requirements that outline the technical standards and constraints for the product, there are also business requirements.
 Unlike the earlier ones, business requirements are usually defined by offline conditions that should be considered in the digital realm.
 However, they may cross over with other non-functional requirements as they are the business rules that govern how the data is handled.

-Business requirements also reassure particular constraints to cement the logic within certain functionality.
 For instance, a private railway company had been transforming its offline process of railroad switch inspection.
 As a part of the transformation, the switches in the database were to be assigned their geo-coordinates via a mobile app.
-Its user would arrive at a railroad switch and assign their geo-position to the switch they arrived at.
+Its users would arrive at a railroad switch and assign their geo-position to the switch they arrived at.
 The switches with coordinates would not appear in the app’s user interface.
-This way business assured there is only one traceable source for assigning geographic coordinates to an object of a railroad switch in the database.
+This way, businesses are assured there is only one traceable source for assigning geographic coordinates to an object of a railroad switch in the database.

 Besides figuring out the non-functional requirements for your product, it also matters to document them well.
-Here are some insights from me on this score:
+Here are some insights and examples of non-functional requirements from me on this score.

 Make Them Measurable